Basic training outlines the core principles of safeguarding good practice, responding to concerns and legislation.

 Interactive training allows delegates to ask questions in a safe environment facilitated by a qualified safeguarding tutor.
 It also provides the opportunity to discuss specific safeguarding issues that arise during the training.

-Some national governing bodies (NGBs) of sport have their own training for this level, while others access generic training such as the Safeguarding and Protecting Children training provided by UK Coaching or direct delivery safeguarding courses delivered by the Local Safeguarding Children Boards (LSCBs).
+Some national governing bodies (NGBs) of sport have their own training for this level, while others access generic training such as the Safeguarding and Protecting Children training provided by UK Coaching or direct delivery safeguarding courses delivered by the Local Safeguarding Partnerships (LSPs); these are often still referred to by their former name, Local Safeguarding Children Boards (LSCBs).
 For more information on these training opportunities:

-- in England, contact your NGB or county sports partnership (CSP) to see if there are any courses available in your area
+- in England, contact your NGB or Active Partnership (previously County Sports Partnerships) to see if there are any courses available in your area

 - in Wales, contact your NGB, or look on Sport Wales's Club Solutions – Training and events page for 'Safeguarding and Protecting Children' training

 - those who have attended the face-to-face workshop can attend refresher training through a UK Coaching session or online course (England) or via the Welsh Sports Association's online course (Wales)

 In the view of the Sport Safeguarding Partnership (SSP) if training meets the criteria listed above, it should be acceptable to other NGBs unless there is a distinct difference.

 There will still remain the need for a coach working across several NGBs to be inducted into each NGBs policies, procedures and good practice guidance for coaches.